Ever wanted to get inside the mind of a master hypnotist? Well, here’s your chance.

 Remember how it felt the first time you tried to drive a car?
 There seemed to be so many different things to remember, and so much stuff you had to keep your eyes on.
 But now, the whole thing has become one simple operation you call “driving.”

 And that’s what will happen if you spend enough time practicing hypnosis.
+Hope you have learned a lot from this Conversational Hypnosis Q&A with Master Hypnotist Igor Ledochowski.

 Did you know “hot words” play a critical role in getting past a client’s critical factor so they won’t resist the change they’re seeking?
 You can find out what they are and how to use them here.